rackerlabs/design-system/_docs/style/spacing.md

 Ensure form element spacing conforms to the following guidelines:

 - Add 4px of space between a label and the input.
-- Add 8px of space between consecutive, vertically or horizontally stacked inputs on a form.
+- Add 8px of space between vertically or horizontally stacked inputs that are consecutive  on a form.
 - Add 16px of space between form element groups.

 {% endcolumn %}